RonitTonko/InRhythm-a/README.md

 3.Main

-*you can run the Tests class which includes JUNIT tests or you can the Main class to see the console output.
+*you can run the Tests class which includes JUNIT tests or you can run the Main class to see the console output.